 Feedback is a fundamental learning and teaching activity that has a significant impact on student learning and achievement, and as such is an important function of assessment.
-It has been found that whether or not lecturers provide students with helpful feedback has a bigger impact on student learning and satisfaction than anything else (Gibbs & Simpson, 2004).
-Ideally, opportunities for feedback on progress should be integrated within many of a unit's learning activities.
+It has been found that whether or not lecturers provide students with helpful feedback has a bigger impact on student learning and satisfaction than anything else (Gibbs & Simpson, 2005).

 What is helpful (effective) feedback?

-Perspectives on feedback vary widely between students and academics, but we do know that students are enthusiastic about feedback, and that they tell us we need to give them more and/or better feedback.
-Typically, the sort of feedback on performance and work that is most effective:
+Although perspectives on feedback vary widely, we do know that students are enthusiastic about feedback, and that they want more and/or better feedback (Dawson et al., 2019).

 - identifies and positively reinforces what was done well

 - makes useful suggestions about specific ways students could improve their work or change their approach for future work